 How we work

 The Sussex Police & Crime Commissioner and Chief Constable work within the following policies.
-These were approved on 1 April 2014 and updated on 22 September 2016.
+These are reviewed annually (unless otherwise stated).

 - Scheme of Delegation for PCCs and CCs

 - Memorandum of Understanding (MOU) and Schedule of MOU

 - Decision Making Framework, Appendix 1, Appendix 2, Appendix 3

 - Financial Regulations - currently under review, to be published 31.12.2017

 - Contract Standing Orders - currently under review, to be published 31.12.2017

 - Fees and Charges for the Supply of Goods & Services 2016 -2017

 - Surrey Sussex Police Finance Protocol for Collaborated Services